BennyDanielT/BennyDanielT/README.md

 ### What else ?

 - :computer: Primarily into automating dreary and mundane tasks.
-I’m also looking to collaborate on any proof-of-concepts relevant to Automation with Python.
+I’m also looking to collaborate on proof-of-concepts relevant to Automation / Generative AI and Cloud Architecture.
-- :keyboard: Currently learning cloud technologies, Dockers, and React Native.
+- :keyboard: Currently learning Deep Learning, Large Language Models, and Kubernetes.
-- :superhero: Current projects include a Mobile Application for a Brewery Agent in Halifax and a record management system for a Church in India.
+- :superhero: Current projects include a blog for technical and non-technical posts and Large Language Models as a Service.

 ## ✔ Skills :